JimDunphy/build_zimbra.sh/README.md

-# Script to Compile Zimbra FOSS
+# Script to Compile Zimbra FOSS by Version

+A single bash script that will build a zimbra release based on the version (AKA: git tag) in contrast to what is actively being worked on in the development tree which may or may not be in a consistent state at the time of the build.
+It attempts to match NETWORK versions for FOSS version builds.

-It will install the development environment on any of the supported platforms and allow one to build a zimbra release for Version 8.8.15, 9, and 10.
-Script can be found here: [build_zimbra.sh](https://raw.githubusercontent.com/JimDunphy/build_zimbra.sh/master/build_zimbra.sh).
+The script will install the development environment on any of the supported platforms and allow one to build a zimbra release for Version 8.8.15, 9, and 10.
+It can be found here: [build_zimbra.sh](https://raw.githubusercontent.com/JimDunphy/build_zimbra.sh/master/build_zimbra.sh).
 To use this script, you must have previously set up your GitHub account (free) and imported your SSH keys to be able to git clone the repositories and have zm-build/build.pl work.
 If unsure, see this [link](https://github.com/ianw1974/zimbra-build-scripts) as Ian's script will be installing the dependencies.
-The script uses this repository.
+The script uses this repository from Ian.

 * [https://github.com/ianw1974/zimbra-build-scripts](https://github.com/ianw1974/zimbra-build-scripts)